-At a 24-week ultrasound, doctors diagnosed the couple's unborn daughter with pulmonary atresia with intact ventricular septum (PAIVS), a rare, congenital abnormality.
+Doctors diagnosed the couple's unborn daughter with pulmonary atresia with intact ventricular septum (PAIVS), a rare congenital abnormality.
 Jamie and Destin weren't sure if their daughter would make it to birth.

-Still, the family persevered, and baby Sanders was born March 7, at 38 weeks gestation.
-Doctors performed a cath procedure, which revealed that Sanders had RV-dependent coronary disease, and was not a candidate for surgery to fix the structural issues in her heart.
-At that point, the only remaining option for baby Sanders was a heart transplant.
+But they persevered, and baby Sanders was born March 7, at 38 weeks gestation.
+A catheterization procedure revealed that Sanders had RV-dependent coronary disease and was not a candidate for surgery to fix the structural issues in her heart.
+At that point, her only remaining option was a heart transplant.

-The start of Sanders' transplant journey brought her to Children's Health℠, the only health system in the area performing pediatric heart transplants.
-She was admitted to the ICU while she awaited a new heart.
-Unfortunately, her health continued to decline.
+Sanders' transplant journey brought her to Children's Health℠, the only health system in the area performing pediatric heart transplants.
+She was admitted to the ICU, and while she awaited a new heart, her health continued to decline.

 "We weren't even thinking about the new heart yet," Jamie says.
-"We were just thinking survive.
-Get through today so we can get through tomorrow."
+"We were just thinking survive."

 "It's amazing what it does to have a good heart in you"